OCA/social/mail_tracking_mailgun/README.rst

 In your mail tracking status screens (explained on module *mail_tracking*), you will see a more accurate information, like the 'Received' or 'Bounced' status, which are not usually detected by normal SMTP servers.

+It's also possible to make some checks to the partner's email addresses against the Mailgun API:

+- Check if the partner's email is in Mailgun's bounced list.
+- Check the validity of the partner's mailbox.
+- Force the partner's email into Mailgun's bounced list or delete from it.

+It's also possible to manually check a message mailgun tracking when the webhook couldn't be captured.
+For that, go to that message tracking form, press the button *Check Mailgun*.
+It's important to note that tracking events have quite a short lifespan, so after 24h they won't be recoverable.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot